 Between the mansion and the river shore was an extensive park, and below the kitchen garden was an enclosed vineyard.
 Small areas were cultivated, but these were usually restricted to testing new crops and agricultural methods.
-The four farms, River, Muddy Hole, Dogue, and Union were the focus of intensive agricultural activity.
-As many as two hundred slaves and other workers lived on the farms, and more than three thousand acres were under cultivation.
+The four farms--River, Muddy Hole, Dogue, and Union--were the focus of intensive agricultural activity.
+As many as 200 slaves and other workers lived on the farms, and more than 3000 acres were under cultivation.

 Despite the burdens of the public career that diverted Washington's attention from Mount Vernon, he was forward-thinking in terms of agricultural planning.
 Throughout Washington's life he was an agricultural pioneer, constantly experimenting with new crops and sophisticated techniques while working to improve his farms.
 When he took on the management of Mount Vernon in the 1750s, Washington decided to raise tobacco, the traditional staple crop that had dominated Virginia society and economy for more than a century.
 However, that decision would shift.